opengrail/opengrail.github.io/_drafts/mirage-dd.md

 ---

 # Lubricious productivity

 Yes, productivity is a slippery substance.

 Much ink has been spilled over it in personal and work spheres.

 Famous texts of Highly Effective Snake-Oil Salesmen mix up psychology and personal mythology with some common themes: an emphasis on personal discipline, collaboration and low-tech tools.

 And another common theme - zero facts or proof of actual effectiveness other than the success of their author.
 That success is further bolstered by the popularity of the claptrap they peddle.

+# IT is core to big business

-Software projects are expensive so the search is on for techniques that will unlock magic productivity gains: criticises the current condition and projects a utopian transformation.
+Software projects can be expensive so the search is on for techniques that will unlock magic productivity gains.

-Likewise, in software, the search for productivity has been constant.
+So, in software, the search for productivity has been a constant.
 And likewise the facts and proof seem illusory as we zoom out to the highest level.

 Like the seven hobbits, a microscopic view can help.